 Dr. Anne Rathbone Bradley is the George and Sally Mayer Fellow for Economic Education and vice president of academic affairs at The Fund for American Studies.
 Through this position, Dr. Bradley works to enhance the impact and reach of TFAS and FTE economic education programs through courses, seminars, videos and social media.
 She also delivers lectures around the country and oversees curriculum development and evaluation for economics courses.
 In addition to her role as a fellow and academic director, Dr. Bradley continues to teach impactful economics courses to TFAS students and consistently receives outstanding marks in students’ post-program evaluations.

 Previously, Dr. Bradley served as the vice president of economic initiatives at the Institute for Faith, Work & Economics, where she continues to research a systematic biblical theology of economic freedom.
 In addition to her work with TFAS, she is a professor of economics at The Institute for World Politics and Grove City College.
-She is a visiting professor at Georgetown University and George Mason University and has previously taught at Georgetown University and Charles University in Prague.
+She is a visiting professor at George Mason University and has previously taught at Georgetown University and Charles University in Prague.
 She is currently an Acton Affiliate scholar and a visiting scholar at the Bernard Center for Women, Politics & Public Policy.
 She is a lecturer for the Institute for Humane Studies and the Foundation for Economic Education.

 Exposing [students] to the economic toolkit will enable them to better process how they should think about important policy questions that will impact their lives and the lives of everyone in our country.”